 In order to accommodate our students’ professional and personal responsibilities, the Academy operates on a Sunday to Tuesday schedule of classes.
 This flexible schedule is also ideal for many students who commute from outside of the Greater Los Angeles area.
 In recent years, students have commuted weekly from Arizona, New Mexico, Nevada, Colorado, Texas, Northern California and San Diego.
-Students for whom the commute is impossible will be interested in our gradually expanding low-residency courses, including both hybrid and online classes.
-(Hybrid classes meet for two weeks of intensive learning in either January or June, and students complete the class work online.)
+Students for whom the commute is impossible will be interested in our gradually expanding hybrid low-residency program, which includes online courses and three weeks of in-residence learning per year.

 Student life at the Academy is both personally and professionally fulfilling.
 We pray, individually and together in minyanim, as religious Jews in minyanim which also serve as laboratories in leading services and delivering divrei Torah.
 Students also have the opportunity to learn, experience and internalize services in various denominational forms.
 The Vaad or student organization is in charge of many of the Academy’s co-curricular activities.
 Special shiurim by guest lecturers are featured throughout the year, and our own Cantorial students provide education in Jewish music by creating cantorial shiurim for the entire AJRCA community.
 A highlight of the year is the Annual Retreat, when students, administrators, and faculty all join together for a few days of focused learning, contemplation, and entertainment away from the classroom and the city.